aclethos/Blackpowder-Magic-Plot/README.md

-This is contains PF2E playtest material for Legendary Luminaries.
+This is contains PF2E playtest material for Blackpowder, Magic, & Plot.

 This module is written for the PF2e FoundryVTT System.
 Module Author: Dustin Voss (Aclethos)